 Why you need a Work Injury Lawyer.

-You have a preexisting condition.
-If you have a pre-existing injury or condition involving the same body part you injured at work, you’ll be facing an uphill battle with the Worker’s Comp. insurance company.
-The workers compensation insurance company will likely blame your work injury on your previous condition rather than your work activities.
-This is known as apportionment.
-Your pre-existing condition can be genetic, congenital, and old injury or even something asymptomatic that you did not even know you had, even if you are working just fine before your injury.
-This is especially true if your injury has developed slowly over time, rather than during a single work accident.
-This is known as a repetitive work injury also known as a cumulative trauma.
-If you have this type of case, I suggest you call our us immediately as there are several rules and timelines that may apply to you.
-If you have a wear and tear injury call us immediately, remember that your wages paid for your time and effort not for your body parts.
+- Preexisting condition: If you have a pre-existing injury or condition involving the same body part that you injured at work, you will face significant challenges with the workers’ compensation insurance company.
+They are likely to attribute your work injury to your previous condition rather than your work activities, a practice known as apportionment.
+Your pre-existing condition can be genetic, congenital, an old injury, or even something asymptomatic that you were unaware of.
+This is particularly true if your injury developed gradually over time rather than as a result of a single work accident, known as a repetitive work injury or cumulative trauma.
+If you find yourself in such a situation, it is highly recommended to contact us immediately, as there are various rules and timelines that may apply to your case.
+Remember, your wages were earned for your time and effort, not for the well-being of your body parts.

 - Difficulty obtaining necessary treatment: Insurance companies frequently deny or delay approval of medical treatments, including surgical procedures.
 Engaging a lawyer ensures that you have access to a qualified primary treating physician within the MPN who understands how to effectively prepare requests for authorization (RFA) for the required medical treatments.

 - Impairment of your work capacity: In the event that you are permanently unable to work or unable to resume your pre-injury occupation, it is crucial to maximize your workers’ compensation benefits.
 An experienced work injury attorney, preferably certified as a specialist in Worker’s Compensation law, can assist you in planning for your future.
 If you are unable to return to your job or if your employer does not offer modified work options, a workers’ compensation attorney can help you secure job retraining and financial benefits for your future.